Jorritboer/research_internship_report/report.typ

 Next to providing an overview of the available literature, we outline our plan for the rest of the internship.
 Our goal is to use _game semantics_ as an alternative framework to derive the coalgebraic representation of Büchi automata.
 Game semantics is a framework of describing a system in terms of a two-player game between a _verifier_ and a _refuter_ who want to verify, respectively refute, a statement @gradel2003automata.
 By utilizing game semantics we hope to provide a more intuitive proof of the existing results.

 The document is outlined as follows.
 In @sec:background we provide some background and relevant definitions for the rest of the report.
 In @chap:results we give the main results from the studied literature, which is divided into: modal mu-calculus in @sec:modal, coalgebraic model of nondeterministic systems in @sec:nd, and the coalgebraic model of Büchi automata in @results:buchi.
 Finally, in @sec:conclusion we summarize the results and give our plans for the rest of the internship.

-// This report details the literature and progress made toward this goal.
-The outline of the document is as follows.
-We describe some required preliminaries in @sec:background.
-Then, in @chap:results we describe the following topics in order from the studied literature: how modal mu-calculus can be used to verify properties of transition systems; a construction to describe nondeterministic systems coalgebraically; a construction to describe Büchi automata coalgebraically.
-Finally, in @sec:conclusion, we conclude the document and describe plans for the rest of the internship.

 // #outline(depth: 2)